nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 <p :html="value"/>
 ```

-Be aware that rendering HTML can lead to XSS vulnerabilities if the content is user-generated.
+Be cautious when rendering HTML, as it can lead to XSS vulnerabilities if the content is user-generated.

 ### Complex expressions
-Nue supports the full power of JavaScript expressions inside expressions:
+Nue supports the full power of JavaScript expressions within the curly brackets:

 ```html
 <p>{ message.split('').reverse().join('') }</p>